merondun/puzzler/docs/Fungus_Example.md

 ![Fungus_Edits_Juicebox]()

 Afterwards, save the file with `Assembly > Export Assembly`, and save the  `Fungus_Ref_JBAT.review.assembly` to the directory `$WD/juicer_files`, retaining the default file name!

+Please find videos documenting manual curation for the `$REFRENCE` and reference-free juicer genomes at the Zenodo archive with large files from the manuscript.

 #### Step 3: Chromosome Renaming, Remapping HiC